percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 ---------------------

   * Features - encryption, compression, parallel streaming, streaming incremental backups, compaction - won't work with tar.
 Refer to `xbstream docs <http://www.percona.com/doc/percona-xtrabackup/2.1/xbstream/xbstream.html>`_ for more.
-  * Bug :bug:`1193240` requires you to manually cleanup the directory (empty data directory) prior to SST.
-After that is fixed (and xtrabackup is released), SST will work without any modifications to wsrep_sst_xtrabackup.

 Xtrabackup SST Dependencies
 ----------------------------